Moving Obstacle Collision Avoidance via Chance-Constrained MPC with CBF: Application Examples and Simulation Results

 \subsubsection{Feasibility of CC-MPC-CBF with Different Parameters}

-To verify the observations presented in Remark~\ref{Robustness_to_stochasity}, we conducted $100$ trials with varying levels of noise and set $\delta = 0.97 > \frac{1+\mathrm{erf}(0.5)}{2}$ to evaluate the feasibility of CC-MPC-CBF.
-The results are summarized in TABLE~\ref{Noise_feasi}, which clearly indicates that the feasibility of~\eqref{MPC_CBF_Problistic} decreases rapidly with an increase in $\sigma^2$.
+To verify the observations presented in Proposition~\ref{Robustness_to_stochasity}, we conduct $100$ trials with varying levels of noise and set $\delta = 0.97 > \frac{1+\mathrm{erf}(0.5)}{2}$ to evaluate the feasibility of CC-MPC-CBF.
+The results are summarized in TABLE~\ref{Noise_feasi_1} and TABLE~\ref{Noise_feasi_2}, which indicates that the feasibility of~\eqref{MPC_CBF_Problistic} decreases rapidly with an increase in $\sigma^2$.
 Furthermore, we recorded the instances of infeasibility, i.e., the time step $k$ at which it occurred, with different $\sigma^2$.
-The average value of $k$ across the 100 trials is provided in TABLE~\ref{Noise_feasi}, which reveals that this value decreases with increasing $\sigma^2$.
+The average value of $k$ across the 100 trials is provided in TABLE~\ref{Noise_feasi_1} and TABLE~\ref{Noise_feasi_2}, which reveals that this value decreases with increasing $\sigma^2$.
 This finding further supports the claim made in Proposition~\ref{Robustness_to_stochasity}.

-The outcomes presented in TABLE~\ref{gamma} provide compelling support for the claim made in Remark~\ref{Hyperparameter_Gamma}.
+The results presented in TABLE~\ref{gamma_1} and TABLE~\ref{gamma_2} provide compelling support for the claim made in Remark~\ref{Hyperparameter_Gamma}.
 We initially set $\delta=0.97$ and $\sigma^{2}=1$.
-As indicated in TABLE~\ref{Noise_feasi}, some scenarios may be infeasible under the setting that $\gamma=0.5$.
+As indicated in TABLE~\ref{gamma_1} and TABLE~\ref{gamma_2}, some scenarios may be infeasible under the setting that $\gamma=0.5$.
 Next, we test the feasibility of CC-MPC-CBF with different $\gamma$.
-As shown in TABLE~\ref{gamma}, the results show that decreasing $\gamma$ leads to a higher rate of infeasibility.
+As shown in TABLE~\ref{gamma_1} and TABLE~\ref{gamma_2}, the results show that decreasing $\gamma$ leads to a higher rate of infeasibility.
 As mentioned in Remark~\ref{Hyper_N}, increasing the prediction horizon $N$ may lead to infeasibility.
 To demonstrate this, we again set $\delta=0.97$, $\sigma^{2}=1$, and $\gamma=0.5$ and observe in TABLE~\ref{Prediction_Hor} that a larger $N$ results in more significant feasibility issues.